 The study adopted cross-sectional research design which copies of questionnaire were used to randomly collect data across the different sectors and locations in Uyo.
 500 copies of questionnaire were administered, out of which 427 copies of the questionnaire were properly completed and retuned.
 This yielded response rate of 85.4%.
 Data collected were analysed through the use of descriptive and inferential statistical tools.
 This included percentages, mean standard deviation and analysis of variance (ANOVA).
 These were used to test the ratio of rent-to-income among the types of residential properties and other things.

 4.0.
 RESULTS AND DISCUSSION

+The Table 1 presents the rent-to-income ratio in Uyo metropolis.
+There were ten (10) types of residential properties identified in the study which were self-contained, 1-bedroom flats, 2-bedroom flats, 2-bedroom bungalows, 4-bedroom bungalows, marionettes, 3-bedroom bungalows, 3-bedroom flats and tenements (face-me-I-face you).
+Among these residential properties, self- contained had the highest rent-to- income ratio which was 40%.
+This was far above the recommended ratio of 30%.
+This may be the major reason Akpan, Isok and Usoro (2022) concluded that self- contained has the highest rate of rent default.
+This type of residential property is majorly occupied by students who are depending on others to pay their bills so that may not really feel or understanding the impact of the high ratio.

 Table 1: Ratio of Rent-to-Income by Residential Property Types in Uyo